Map V2 Component

 Configure the Get Operator

 The Get operator selects the formatted key from the address Address Search component.
-The formatted key is an address in a string format.
+The formatted key is an address in a string A string is an object that represents a sequence of characters.
+Strings typically hold data represented in text form. format.

 1. | Drag and drop an Get operator onto your Data Workflow canvas. |